RaphaelHerblot/api-workouts/README.md

-# Workit - Go do your workout !
+# Workit - Do and make your workout !

 Workit is a fitness app that allows you to create your own workout and to share it with the other users.
 You can see my version of it directly here : https://app-workit.herokuapp.com/